CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/revenue-overview.md

-      taxes, and license and permit revenue lead local revenue growth and are driven by an expanding economy. <blockquote>Ninety-three percent of tax revenue growth is from locally derived sources such as property tax and other local revenue.</blockquote> CATEGORIES OF RECURRING REVENUE GRAPH
+      taxes, and license and permit revenue lead local revenue growth and are driven by an expanding economy. <blockquote>Ninety-three percent of tax revenue growth is from locally derived sources such as property tax and other local revenue.</blockquote>
-    right_image: /img/placeholder-300x400.png
+    right_image: /img/fy18-estimated-revenue.jpg
     sidebar_menu: true
 - text_col_2:
   - col: >